ProboCI/probo-docs/_examples/posting_info_to_jira.md

 title: Posting Probo links to Jira
 uid: posting_info_to_jira
 ---
-This recipe assumes you're using GitHub, and that you're naming your branches the same as your Jira issue id (ex: PRO-123).
+This example assumes you're using GitHub, and that you're naming your branches the same as your Jira issue id (ex: PRO-123).

 _Please note that you should not add your passwords or API keys to a public repository!
 Probo will soon be releasing a safer process for posting build information into Jira._